vedasri-05/ML_CaseStudy/README.md

 ## 1. Project Overview

-This project is developed as part of the 23CSE301 Machine Learning Capstone Project.
+This project is developed as part of the 23CSE301 Machine Learning Capstone Project for the academic year 2026-27.
-The project implements machine learning techniques for Regression and Classification problems using Python and Scikit-learn.

-The project covers data preprocessing, exploratory data analysis, feature engineering, model training, hyperparameter tuning, evaluation, and comparison of machine learning algorithms.
+The project implements machine learning techniques for both Regression and Classification problems.
+The complete workflow includes data loading, exploratory data analysis, preprocessing, feature engineering, model training, hyperparameter tuning, evaluation, and comparison.

 ---